BenCaiello/PalmettoBUG/docs/source/UsingPixelClassifier.rst

 this step asks you to select images and a statistic to read from the classes, usually mean.
-After this, you must provide a panel / metadata file (again, just like for the single-cell analysis portion of the program), then finally the analysis itself can be launched.
+After this, you must provide a panel / metadata file (again, just like for the single-cell analysis portion of the program).
+Once region measurements and a panel/metadata have been set up, then the analysis itself can finally be launched.

 |image4|